sebaferreras/Ionic3-MultiLevelSideMenu/README.md

 `propertyName` | Name of a property from the page/component to check its value against the `value` property `value` | **Optional**.
-Value that the property with name `propertyName` should have mark this option as selected `matcher` | Defines how should the value from `propertyName` be checked to figure out if the condition is satisfied `displayText` | The `displayText` of the option/suboption from the side menu that should be marked as selected if the condition is satisfied
+Value that the property with name `propertyName` should have mark this option as selected `matcher` | Defines how should the value from `propertyName` be checked to figure out if the condition is satisfied `displayText` | The `displayText` of the option/suboption from the side menu that should be marked as selected if the condition is satisfied.
+If there are multiple suboptions with the same `displayText`, `"optionDisplayText >> suboptionDisplayText"` should be used instead (for example, `"With Icons >> Sub Option 1"`).

 The `Matcher` *enum* includes the following values: